ExpediaGroup/graphql-kotlin/docs/server/graphql-server.md

 In its simplest form, a GraphQL server has the following responsibilties:

-* Parse the request info from the HTTP request
+* Parse the GraphQL request info from the HTTP request
 * Create a `GraphQLContext` object from the HTTP request to be used during execution
 * Send the request and the context to the GraphQL schema to execute and get a response (may contain `data` or `errors`)
 * Send the reponse back to the client over HTTP